hackle/blogger/src/raw/my-take-on-unit-testing.md

 An often-heard argument against use of such excellent tools, is that they make tests not deterministic.

-Well if we consider _produce the same output for the same input_ as a characteristic of a pure function, then using random / generated input does not break that characteristic at all, on the contrary, it helps us to validate such characteristics.
+If we consider _producing the same output for the same input_ as the essence of [determinism](https://en.wikipedia.org/wiki/Deterministic_algorithm), then using random / generated input does not break that, what's deterministic remains deterministic - on the contrary, such tools helps us to validate such characteristics by giving input that we would otherwise struggle to come up with.

-The reason it upsets some of us could be that we are afraid that any failures cannot be reproduced and leaving us with mysterious errors - which of course is not a real problem as these tools give us details as what input is really given, and what kind of input results in failed tests.

-If you are in the habit of testing, then be happy, don't be afraid, when you see a failed test.
+Also if you are in the habit of testing, then be happy, don't be afraid, when you see a failed test.
 It means there is a chance to improve your code or your test, either way, your software benefits.
-Therefore embrace the above-mentioned tools - they help us to fail fast and fail loud.
+Therefore embrace the such tools as AutoFixture and QuickCheck - they help us to fail fast and fail loud.

-## test driven design, really?

-At one point in history, or should I say presently, there was / is belief that testing can drive good design.
-While this may seem true for some at a small scale, it may disappoint most of us most of the time.

-I my opinion, there is no substation for architecture or vision, and if there is, unit testing is certainly not it.
-Any form or testing is but a way to validate that the architecture or design is correct or implemented properly, and nothing more.

-While setting forth the specifications for a design in the forms of test cases, we are only demonstrating our best reasoning in our design, which might or might not be exhaustive.
-You'll have better luck with a language which has totality support, such as ``Idris``, but most probably not for lesser languages.

-Quoted Dijkstra:

-> Testing shows the presence, not the absence of bugs

-Unit testing only goes as far as our best reasoning, and no further.

-Its unquestionable value is in forcing us to ask ourselves - what if? how about?
-The value of testing lies right there - it forces us to think harder about our design, and by thinking harder, we usually end up making improvements.